 Any level of impaired vision has a major adverse impact on quality of life, affecting safety, independence, and well-being.
-Vision impairment increases the risk of falling and has been associated with higher rates of difficulty with mobility, social isolation, depression, admission to nursing homes, and mortality [8; 169].
+Vision impairment increases the risk of falling and has been associated with higher rates of difficulty with mobility, social isolation, depression, admission to nursing homes, and mortality [169; 172].
 In addition, vision impairment is associated with difficulty reading, which has farreaching effects, including the potential for medication errors because of difficulty reading prescription labels [170].

-The AAO recommends that people with impaired vision be referred for multidisciplinary vision rehabilitation [8].
-This vision rehabilitation should consider the following factors: reading, activities of daily living, safety, increasing participation in the community, and psychosocial well-being [8].
+The AAO recommends that people with impaired vision be referred for multidisciplinary vision rehabilitation [172].
+This vision rehabilitation should consider the following factors: reading, activities of daily living, safety, increasing participation in the community, and psychosocial well-being [172].
 Addressing these factors has been shown to be effective, although there is insufficient evidence on the effect of different types of low-vision aids on reading performance [171].

-Occupational therapists certified in low-vision rehabilitation emerged in the 1990s as an important component in the management of individuals with vision impairment, and their services are reimbursable by Medicare [8; 172].
-These therapists provide focused, individualized interventions such as the following [8]:
+Occupational therapists certified in low-vision rehabilitation emerged in the 1990s as an important component in the management of individuals with vision impairment, and their services are reimbursable by Medicare [172].
+These therapists can provide focused, individualized strategies and training with devices to help improve daily living activities, such as [172]: